hansieso/Portfolio/design/README.md

 Welcome to my design projects section.
 This area showcases my work related to web design, UI/UX, app design, and logo design.

-## Project 1: Web Design + UI - Music Streaming Service Landing Page
+## Web Design + UI - Music Streaming Service Landing Page

 - **Challenge:**  Design a captivating Landing Page for a Music Streaming Service, SoundWave.
 This project aimed to create a visually appealing and user-friendly landing page that engages visitors and encourages them to explore the world of music with SoundWave.
 - **Description:** Dive into the world of SoundWave, where design meets music.
 Our challenge was to create a captivating landing page for a music streaming service.
 The result?
 An enticing gateway to a world of music, complete with thoughtfully designed user pathways, a meticulously crafted brand logo, and engaging iconography.